-End-User Fees
+End-User fees

 The Breez SDK is free for developers.
-There are fees for end-users to send and receive payments.
+There are small fees for end-users to send and receive payments.

 Sending Lightning Payments